-We have applied to list our Class A common stock on The Nasdaq Global Market under the symbol "USCB."
+Our Class A common stock is listed on The Nasdaq Global Market under the symbol "USCB."

 Transfer Agent and Registrar

 Upon completion of this offering, the transfer agent and registrar for our Class A common stock will be Computershare Trust Company, N.A.